Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \subsection{Example: Causal Abstraction with Cycles and Infinite Variables}

 Causal abstraction is a highly expressive, general purpose framework.
 However, our example in Section~\ref{sec:example} involved only finite and acyclic models.
-To demonstrate the expressive capacity of this framework, we will define a causal model with infinitely many variables with infinite value ranges that implements the bubble sort algorithm on lists of arbitrary length and then show how this acyclic model can be abstracted into a cyclic process with an equilibrium state.
+To demonstrate the framework's expressive capacity, we will define a causal model with infinitely many variables with infinite value ranges that implements the bubble sort algorithm on lists of arbitrary length.
+Then, we show this acyclic model can be abstracted into a cyclic process with an equilibrium state.

 \paragraph{A Causal Model for Bubble Sort} Bubble sort is an iterative algorithm.
 On each iteration, the first two members of the sequence are compared and swapped if the left element is larger than the right element; then the second and third member of the resulting list are compared and possibly swapped, and so on until the end of the list is reached.
 This process is repeated until no more swaps are needed.